SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/event-instance-functionality/capacity-control-reg-counts.md

 > **Registrant plus Guests** - When selected, this is going to count each registration record as 1 PLUS the "Number of Guests", which is on the registration record.
 This is dependent on the status of those registrations being in a status equal to "Registered", "In Progress", "Confirmed", "Attended" and "No-Show".
 The number of Registrant plus Guests meeting the criteria is reflected on the "Count of Attendees" field on the Instance record.

+When selecting Registrant Plus Guest, this is typically used when "Allow Other Attendees" is marked as TRUE on the related Event record.
+See the note below about Guest counts related to utilizing the [Guest Feature]().

 As these are selected and changed, you'll see the "Current Available Capacity" updating to reflect the counts appropriately.

 ## Registrant Counts